-For the last decade the Chicago based company, The Numero Group, has been mining the long-ago discarded music recordings of past independent record labels.
-Devoted to “dragging brilliant recordings, films, and photography out of unwarranted obscurity,” Numero has found gems from Atlanta, Chicago, St. Louis, Detroit and reissued funk and soul music on their own label, Eccentric Soul.
-A few years ago, Numero contacted the only living partner of Deep City Records, Willie Clarke.
+For the last decade the Chicago based company, The Numero Group, has been mining the long-ago discarded music recordings of now defunct independent record labels.
+Devoted to “dragging brilliant recordings, films, and photography out of unwarranted obscurity,” Numero has found gems from Atlanta, Chicago, St. Louis, and Detroit and reissued these funk and soul treasures on their own label, Eccentric Soul.
+A few years ago, Numero contacted the only living partner of Miami’s own Deep City Records, Mr. Willie Clarke.

-Deep City was started by Clarke and Johnny Pearsall in 1964.
-The two were college band mates at Florida A&M, before embarking on their venture back in Miami.
+Deep City was started by Clarke and Johnny Pearsall in 1964 in Overtown.
+The two partners were college band mates at Florida A&M before embarking on their venture back in Miami.
 The big brass sound of their marching band days looms large over many of the tracks they recorded at Deep City.

-The Numero – Willie Clarke discussions lead to Eccentric Soul, the Deep City Label, the resuscitation of 17 songs released on a double album in three formats: vinyl, CD, and MP3.
+Numero’s discussions with Clarke lead to Eccentric Soul, the Deep City Label, the resuscitation of 17 songs released on a double album in three formats: vinyl, CD, and MP3.
 The songs, mostly written and arranged by Clarke and Pearsall, featured the vocals of starlets Betty Wright and Helene Smith, or the big soul sound of The Moovers or Frank Williams & the Rocketeers.
 The Numero record was released January 31, 2006.
 NPR selected it as its Record of the Year: http://www.npr.org/templates/story/story.php?storyId=6567709

 Not long after, as the story goes, Dennis Scholl received a copy of the album from his business partner.
 After one listen, Scholl was “blown away.”

 This is unbelievable, high quality, emotionally resonant music.
 And I was like: who are these people and how come no one knows about them?